distributed-it-for-telco/distributed-rating-doc/src/ARCHITECTURE/functional-specification.md

 Online charging is performed in real-time, necessitating an authorization component that can impact the delivery of the product and enables the operator to provide prepaid products to their customers.
 Conversely, offline charging takes place after the product has been delivered and does not necessitate real-time processing, and typically pertains to subscription-based products.

-in the distributed rating, optimally the process of usage and rating should be done on the edge or the FOG levels to minimize the loud on the infrastructure.
+in the *distributed rating*, optimally the process of usage and rating should be done on the edge or the FOG levels to minimize the loud on the infrastructure.

 Below is the data schema of the product usage management as defined in TMF-635, the main entity used in the product rating and rate assignment process is the RatedProductUsage entity